On Liberty: Preventing harm

-Next Mill investigates in what ways a person may try to prevent harm.
-He first admits that a person should not wait for injury to happen, but ought try to prevent it.
-Second, he states that agents must consider whether that which can cause injury can cause injury exclusively.
-He gives the example of selling poison.
+Next the Mills investigate the ways in which a person may try to prevent harm.
+They first admit that a person should not wait for injury to happen, but ought try to prevent it.
+Second, they state that agents must consider whether that which can cause injury can cause injury exclusively.
+They give the example of selling poison.
 Poison can cause harm.
-However, he points out that poison can also be used for good.
+However, they point out that poison can also be used for good.
 Therefore, selling poison is permissible.
-Yet, due to the risk entailed in selling poison or like products (e.g. alcohol), he sees no danger to liberty to require warning labels on the product.
-Again, Mill applies his principle.
-He considers the right course of action when an agent sees a person about to cross a condemned bridge without being aware of the risk.
-Mill states that because the agent presumably has interest in not crossing a dangerous bridge (i.e. if he knew the facts concerned with crossing the bridge, he would not desire to cross the bridge), it is permissible to forcibly stop the person from crossing the bridge.
-He qualifies the assertion stating that, if the means are available, it is better to warn the unaware person.
+Yet, due to the risk entailed in selling poison or like products (e.g. alcohol), they see no danger to liberty to require warning labels on the product.
+Again, the Mills apply their principle.
+They consider the right course of action when an agent sees a person about to cross a condemned bridge without being aware of the risk.
+The Mills state that because the agent presumably has interest in not crossing a dangerous bridge (i.e. if they knew the facts concerned with crossing the bridge, they would not desire to cross the bridge), it is permissible to forcibly stop the person from crossing the bridge.
+They qualify the assertion stating that, if the means are available, it is better to warn the unaware person.

-With regard to taxing to deter agents from buying dangerous products, he makes a distinction.
-He states that to tax solely to deter purchases is impermissible because prohibiting personal actions is impermissible and "[e]very increase of cost is a prohibition, to those whose means do not come up to the augmented price."
+With regard to taxing to deter agents from buying dangerous products, they make a distinction.
+They state that to tax solely to deter purchases is impermissible because prohibiting personal actions is impermissible and "[e]very increase of cost is a prohibition, to those whose means do not come up to the augmented price."
 However, because a government must tax to some extent in order to survive, it may choose to take its taxes from what it deems most dangerous.

 Repeat offences to public through private action

-Mill expands upon his principle of punishing the consequences rather than the personal action.
-He argues that a person who is empirically prone to act violently (i.e. harm society) from drunkenness (i.e. a personal act) should be uniquely restricted from the drinking.
-He further stipulates that repeat offenders should be punished more than first time offenders.
+The Mills expand upon this principle of punishing the consequences rather than the personal action.
+They argue that a person who is empirically prone to act violently (i.e. harm society) from drunkenness (i.e. a personal act) should be uniquely restricted from the drinking.
+They further stipulate that repeat offenders should be punished more than first time offenders.

 Encouraging vice

-On the subject of fornication and gambling, Mill has no conclusive answer, stating, "[t]here are arguments on both sides."
-He suggests that while the actions might be "tolerated" in private, promoting the actions (i.e. being a pimp or keeping a gambling house) "should not be permitted."
-He reaches a similar conclusion with acts of indecency, concluding that public indecency is condemnable.
+On the subject of fornication and gambling, the Mills have no conclusive answer, stating, "[t]here are arguments on both sides."
+They suggest that while the actions might be "tolerated" in private, promoting the actions (i.e. being a pimp or keeping a gambling house) "should not be permitted."
+They reach a similar conclusion with acts of indecency, concluding that public indecency is condemnable.